 WE ARE OPEN TUESDAY, THURSDAY AND SATURDAYS!!!
-WIN MEAT FOR A YEAR, CHECK EVENTS PAGE.
+WIN MEAT FOR A YEAR - JOIN THE AMERICA 250 RAFFLE!
+BUY TICKETS ONLINE UNDER EVENTS OR SHOP NOW/EVENTS TAB OR IN PERSON AT THE RANCH!

 Beef Leaf Fat